-A student with post-baccalaureate teaching experience from another department or university may request early advancement when the student has the equivalent to four semesters of GSI experience.
-Graduate Division will review the request and decide if early advancement is appropriate.
+A student with post-baccalaureate teaching experience from another department or university may request early step advancement.
+Contact the Graduate Student Services Advisor for instructions.

-Other circumstances that require requests for exception to be approved by Graduate Division include the following: 1) holding concurrent appointments totaling more than 75%; 2) serving as a GSI for a 200- or 300-level course; or 3) serving as a GSI for more than eight and under 13 semesters (Office of the President policy prohibits a graduate student from being a GSI for more than 12 semesters).
+Circumstances that require requests for exception to be approved by a Dean of the Graduate Division include the following: 1) holding concurrent appointments totaling more than 75% in any semester; 2) serving as a GSI for a 200- or 300-level course; 3) serving as a GSI for more than ten semesters.
+(Office of the President policy prohibits a graduate student from being a GSI for more than 12 semesters).

 Graduate Student Researcher (GSR).
 A student may have the opportunity to be a Graduate Student Researcher under the supervision of a faculty member or principal investigator.
 A GSR appointment is arranged between the student and faculty member or principal investigator.
 The student must inform the Graduate Student Services Advisor each term, including summer, that the student holds a GSR appointment and provide information about the hiring unit, period of the appointment, the percent time, and the step.
 Important: UC Berkeley has set aside funds to provide work-study for graduate students.
 These funds can be used to offset costs associated with employing graduate students as Graduate Student Researchers or department employees for certain fellowships.
 To take advantage of these funds, all Psychology graduate students who are US citizens and permanent residents must complete the Free Application for Federal Student Aid (FAFSA), found at fafsa.ed.gov.
 It takes approximately 30 minutes to complete the first time and in future academic years should take approximately 10 minutes.
 Be sure to check "yes" on interest in being work study eligible.